friedmanroy/friedmanroy.github.io/_BML/4_gaussian_estimation.md

 # Choices of Priors

-Bayesian machine learning is often described in terms of "known priors".
-However, many times we don't actually have an explicit prior we can choose, which is the main criticism against the Bayesian approach.
-The problem is that when there isn't a good prior, researchers amount to choosing arbitrary distributions for their priors.
+When theoretically analyzing Bayesian methods, they are often described in terms of "the true prior".
+However, in practice we don't actually have explicit access to "the true prior" and instead have to choose which prior to use.
+This is the main criticism against the Bayesian approach, because when there is not much prior knowledge researchers tend to choose arbitrary distributions as their priors.

+The fact that a prior can be chosen, however, does give a lot of flexibility.
+If a researcher understands that their prior knowledge isn't very good, they can assign a very "wide" prior - one that gives similar densities to most parameter settings.
+Choosing a wide prior then has the effect of only slightly biasing the MLE.
+On the flip side, if there is a lot of prior knowledge, then it only seems natural to take that knowledge into account.